Cheap places to eat in London for under £10

 Wasabi – 186-190 Bishopsgate

-Soy sauce, ginger and wasabi are all included for those who like to add some extra flavor.
+Soy sauce, ginger and wasabi are all included for those who like to add some extra flavour.

 My Old Place – 80-90 Middlesex St